-- The Galaxy, and the Ground Within (#4)
+- The Galaxy, and the Ground Within (Wayfarers #4)

 - The Murderbot Diaries – Martha Wells

-I’ve read the first one.
+I’ve read the first two (but only reviewed the first).
 Murderbot is a fantastic character, wry and cynical.
 Really looking forward to reading more of this series.

 - Exit Strategy (#4)